 Meet with the pharmacist in person or by phone to review medications.
-For the first month after surgery you will not be able to swallow solid pills, including vitamins.
+Some medications need to be discontinued prior to surgery and for the first month after surgery you will not be able to swallow solid pills, including vitamins.
+Therefore, post-op you will need to crush you medications or get the liquid form (some time-released medications can't be crushed).